TeaBaerd/TeaBaerd/Architecture/ServiceLayer.md

   Can be either a WebApi(.net, node, etc) for persistent execution or serverless (azure functions, aws lambda, etc) for intermittent executions.
 Azure Functions can be run from on-prem K8s instances using KEDA.
 ## Persistence
   Should contain the state of the unit of work/domain(ie. contains most of the information about orders, or about products, etc )
   Can be any form of persistance but for most business functionality you are likely using structured data and a SQL server.
-Document Dbs or search engines are also possible but come with their own pro's and con's that I'm not getting into here.
+Document Dbs are also possible but come with their own pro's and con's that I'm not getting into here.
 ## Logs
   Centralized Log storage that contains all errors or informational records that were generated from the suite of applications while executing.
 A spike in errors can indicate a service issue just as much as a slew of HTTP 5xx can.